-Construction-related disturbance and displacement of fauna species could potentially occur within the vicinity of the Proposed Development.
-For mammal species such as otter, disturbance effects would not be expected to extend beyond 150m21.
+- 76 Construction-related disturbance and displacement of fauna species could potentially occur within the vicinity of the Proposed Development.
+For mammal species such as otter, disturbance effects would not be expected to extend beyond 150m.
 For birds, disturbance effects would not be expected to extend beyond a distance of c.300m, as noise levels associated with general construction activities would attenuate to close to background levels at that distance.
-There are no European sites within the disturbance ZoI; the next nearest European site to the Proposed Development is c.5.2km away.
-The Proposed Development site was not found to support populations of any QI/SCI species associated with European sites (see Section 3.3.1 above).
-Therefore, the Proposed Development will not result in the disturbance/ displacement of the QI/SCI species of any European site

-As the Proposed Development will not result in the disturbance/displacement of the QI/SCI species of any European site, there is no potential for any in combination effects to occur in that regard.
+There are no European sites within the disturbance ZoI; the next nearest European site to the Proposed Development is c.
+4.9km away.
+The Proposed Development site was not found to support populations of any QI/SCI species associated with European sites.
+Therefore, the Proposed Development will not result in the disturbance/ displacement of the QI/SCI species of any European site. - 77 As the Proposed Development will not result in the disturbance/displacement during the construction phase of the qualifying/special conservation interest species of any European site, there is no potential for any in combination effects to occur in that regard. - 78 During the operational phase of the Proposed Development (see from paragraph 9.90 of the Noise & Vibration Chapter of the EIAR), the Noise Vibration chapter of the accompanying Environmental Impact Assessment Report found there is no source of vibration associated with the day to day operation of the development that will give rise to impacts at nearby sensitive locations. - 79 The chapter found the existing soundscapes that are encountered at the nearest noise sensitive locations are predicted to remain unchanged in terms of ambient noise levels with the development of the Proposed Development introducing a low level of plant noise from the transformers which will increase the background noise environment.
+Operational phases of both daytime, evening periods and night time periods associated impacts were stated as 'Imperceptible'.